cr88192/bgbtech_btsr1arch/README.md

 General design summary of BJX2:
 * Instruction set with variable length 16/32/48 bit instructions.
-* Little endian, supports misaligned.
+* Little endian, supports misaligned load/store.
 * Uses 32x 64-bit GPRs (27 usable as GPRs).
 * Larger feature-set than BSR1, but is otherwise a similar design.
 * Goal is to be easier to implement in hardware than my older (SH based) BJX1 designs.